RedisJSON/RedisJSON/docs/docs/indexing_JSON.md

 ## Indexing JSON arrays

-Any JSON path that resolves to an array of strings or booleans is indexable as a TAG field.
+Any JSON path that resolves to an array of strings is indexable as a TAG field.
-This means that we can index any JSON array of strings or booleans, as well as any objects we can derive a JSON path from to resolve to an array of strings or booleans.
+This means that we can index any JSON array of strings, as well as any objects we can derive a JSON path from, to resolve to an array of strings.

-Take the following example, which has an array of string (`phone_numbers`), and an array of objects `addresses`:
+Take the following example, which has an array of strings (`phone_numbers`), and an array of objects `addresses`:

 ```json
 {